Wednesday, February 20, 2019

 Saturday, February 16, 2019

-Risk assessment and situational awareness: minding the gender gap
+Risk assessment and situational awareness: minding the gender gap with the elevator question

 Man and woman in elevator iconConsider this: a man and a woman get into an elevator.
+Which one is doing risk assessment?

-I've been posing this question to random groups of people on the fringes of information security and cyber-workforce events for about a year now and the results have been very interesting to say the least.
-Almost without exception women respond by saying "the woman."
-And while I can honestly say that this is what I had expected, I continue to be surprised by two things.
+I've been posing this question to random groups of people on the fringes of information security and cyber-workforce events for over a year now and the results have been very interesting to say the least.

-• How many women, after answering, proceed to share - without any encouragement - their personal elevator strategies (more on these later).
+• How many women, after answering, proceed to share—without any encouragement—their personal elevator strategies (more on these later).

 Fear, risk perception and social science